 Prior to initiation of the experiment, soil cores will be collected during the growing season from all of the plots.
-For each plot, collect two to three soil cores (soil corer - 2.5 x 10 cm) from each of the 2.5 x 2.5 m core subplots (in areas designated for destructive biomass sampling, i.e., "clip strips").
+For each plot, collect two to three soil cores (soil corer - 2.5 x 10 cm) in the strips used for destructive biomass sampling.

 SOIL SAMPLE PREPARATION

 1. Ensure the samples have air dried completely (in paper bags).

 2. You MUST run each sample through a 2mm sieve to remove rocks, plant root fragments, break up large clumps of hardened soil, etc. Sending un-processed soil can lead to potential legal permitting issues because the US Department of Agriculture restricts the acceptance of plant materials (roots) and arthropods in our lab, especially from international locations.

 3. Ensure each sample bag is labeled with the date of collection, collector, site, block, and plot.
 Then please follow instructions below to ship to University of Minnesota.

 SHIPPING YOUR SOILS TO THE UNIVERSITY OF MINNESOTA

 Please follow these instructions exactly.
 Our permit is very specific about how soils should be shipped and handled.

 1. Must be shipped by a bonded carrier (i.e. UPS or FedEx) to exactly this address: